 Henry Segerman

-I am currently a post-doctoral lecturer at the University of Texas at Austin.
-I teach classes, and do research in 3-dimensional geometry and topology, particularly involving ideal triangulations.
+I am currently an associate professor in the Department of Mathematics at Oklahoma State University.
+I do research in 3-dimensional geometry and topology, particularly involving ideal triangulations.

-I am interested in mathematical and typographical art of various kinds, and am active in the online 3-dimensional virtual world Second Life, mostly for the artistic possibilities.
-I also juggle and (occasionally) play Go.
+I am interested in mathematical and typographical art of various kinds and dimensions.
+I (occasionally) juggle and (very occasionally) play Go.

 Contact